Fractional Fermi liquid in a generalized $t-J$ model: Introduction

-\textbf{Introduction.} Despite intensive studies for several decades, there is still no well established theory for the pseudogap metal in hole doped cuprates\cite{lee2006doping,proust2019remarkable}.
-Especially there is debate on whether the pseudogap metal has a small or large Fermi surface\cite{norman2010trend}.
-Recent experiments find evidence of an unconventional metallic state with Hall number equal to $x$ instead of $1+x$ for doping level $x$ in the region $x<x^*\approx 0.19$\cite{badoux2016change}.
+The search for the exotic states of matter beyond the Landau paradigm in realistic models and materials is one of the most important issues in the condensed matter field.
+In contrast to the conventional Fermi liquids, these exotic states host a set of intriguing properties such as the fractionalization, which is believed to be relevant to the interplay between charge, spin and orbital degrees of freedom but still to be fully understood.
+One prominent example is the fractional Fermi liquid (FL*) emerged from doping a Mott insulator \cite{senthil2003fractionalized,senthil2004weak,paramekanti2004extending,mei2012luttinger,chowdhury2014density,punk2015quantum,feldmeier2018exact,zhang2020pseudogap}.
+The FL* represents a set of fractionalized states which harbor a Fermi pockets on top of a ``spin liquid" background, as first proposed for the pseudogap phase in the hole doped cuprates\cite{lee2006doping,proust2019remarkable}.
+Recent experiments of cuprates find evidence of a pseudogap metal with Hall number equal to $x$ instead of $1+x$ for doping level $x$ in the region $x<x^*\approx 0.19$\cite{badoux2016change}.
 Interestingly, no translation symmetry breaking order is found just below $x^*$\cite{proust2019remarkable}, suggesting the violation of the Luttinger theorem\cite{oshikawa2000topological}.
-To have a translation invariant pseudogap metal with small carrier density, fractionalizatiion is necessary.
-One candidate for such a symmetric pseudogap metal is the fractional Fermi liquid (FL*) phase\cite{senthil2003fractionalized,senthil2004weak,paramekanti2004extending,mei2012luttinger,chowdhury2014density,punk2015quantum,feldmeier2018exact,zhang2020pseudogap}.
-However, to our best knowledge, FL* phase has not been found as a ground state in the numerical studies of the $t-J$ model and one-orbital Hubbard model\cite{leblanc2015solutions,jiang2019superconductivity}, even on a frustrated lattice\cite{jiang2017holon}.
-This raises concern on whether this kind of exotic pseudogap metal phase can really exist as a ground state in a lattice Hubbard model or $t-J$ model.
+To have a translation invariant pseudogap metal with small carrier density, fractionalization is necessary.
+Then the FL* becomes a promising candidate\cite{norman2010trend}.
+However, to our best knowledge, the FL* phase has not been identified as a ground state in any correspond models including Hubbard model and $t-J$ model\cite{leblanc2015solutions,jiang2019superconductivity,jiang2017holon}.